geoserver/geoserver/doc/en/user/source/installation/war.rst

  EOF

-Additionally add to server.xml the ErrorReportValve to disable showReport and showServerInfo.
+Additionally add to :file:`server.xml` the ErrorReportValve to disable showReport and showServerInfo.
 This is used to hide errors handled globally by tomcat in host section.

 ``vi ./conf/server.xml``